aheissenberger/esbuild-plugin-noflo/README.md

 # esbuild-plugin-noflo

 This utility can be used for generating statically configured [NoFlo](https://noflojs.org) component loaders when building NoFlo with a [esbuild](https://esbuild.github.io) bundler.
+It will replace the default noflo component loader and add support for requiring `.fbp` files.

 ## Install